Fizcko/sms-gateway/Readme.md

 A 2.0 swagger documentation is provided at the root URL.

-All routes are protected by a Bearer authentication.
+All routes can be protected by an authentication methode (Basic, Bearer).

 # Table of Contents